DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-config.rst

 Images are courtesy of `NodeMCU <https://nodemcu.readthedocs.io/en/latest/modules/wifi/>`_.
 You can find a great tutorial on WiFi there also.

 We will focus on how to connect a Throttle to the Command Station.
-For info on using WiFi with JMRI, click **here**.
+For info on using WiFi with |JMRI|, click **here**.

 .. todo:: Add link above.